abhin4v/abhin4v.github.io/about.md

 ---
 # About Me

 I am Abhinav Sarkar.
 I'm a software engineer currently living in Bangalore, India.
-I currently work at [Flipkart].
-I've previously worked at [nilenso], [Capillary Technologies] and [FICO].
+I currently work at [Google].
+I've previously worked at [Flipkart], [nilenso software], [Capillary Technologies] and [FICO].
 When not making software, I read books, play drums, listen to music and ride my bike.

 Here are some talks and workshops I have presented in various conferences: